Protect360—FAQ for partners

 At a glance: Find answers to questions frequently asked by partners about Protect360.

-Click/impression level anomalies
+Impression level anomalies

-Why are impressions/clicks being capped?
+Why are impressions being capped?

-The AppsFlyer Protect360 system takes into account various parameters when making decisions on capping ad engagements, including but not limited to the volume of impressions/clicks, CVR, detected anomaly rate, normal fluctuations in activity, as well as industry and geographic benchmarks.
+The AppsFlyer Protect360 system takes into account various parameters when making decisions on capping ad engagements, including but not limited to the volume of impressions, CVR, detected anomaly rate, normal fluctuations in activity, as well as industry and geographic benchmarks.
 The algorithm is dynamic and updated on an hourly basis, to take into consideration changing trends.

 A network can avoid surpassing the threshold by stopping campaigns and publishers with unusually high volumes of ad engagements that do not show any impact on performance results.